react-cosmos/react-cosmos/README.md

   // has styles attached, but bad for encapsulation.
   containerQuerySelector: '#app',

-  // Enable hot module replacement.
+  // Disable hot module replacement
-  hot: true,
+  hot: false,

   // These ones are self explanatory
   hostname: 'localhost',